telvarost/TelsDrinks-StationAPI/README.md

 Adds some fun drinks into old Minecraft :D

+## Tels Drinks

+How the mod works:
+* Kettles are heated by placing lava, fire, or a lit furnace below them.
+* When kettles are heated the hot variant of a drink is given.
+* Right click with a mug to take a drink out of a kettle.
+* Drinks can be used to restore hearts, poison your friends, or just be aesthetically pleasing :)

 ## Installation using Prism Launcher

 1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance